discordpkg/gateway/README.md

 }
 ```

+## Identify rate limit
+When you have multiple shards, you must inject a channel to rate limit identifies.
+The CommandRateLimitChan is optional in either case.
+When no channel for identifies are injected, one is created with the standard 1 identify per 5 second.

 ## Live bot for testing
 There is a bot running the gobwas code.
 Found in the cmd subdir.
 If you want to help out the "stress testing", you can add the bot here: https://discord.com/oauth2/authorize?scope=bot&client_id=792491747711123486&permissions=0